14 Email Subject Line Writing Tips for Optimal Delivery

 - Less is More – Subject lines with less than 50 characters achieve higher open rates than those of 50 or more characters.
 Keep it short and simple.

 - ! – Avoid explanation points.
 Rarely do you see personal emails that need that kind of “noise” to grab your attention.
+Subject lines with explanation points have the potential to be filtered to spam.

 - ? – Do use question marks, if doing so makes sense.
 Questions are much more engaging than statements.
 Wouldn’t you agree?